alecrabbit/sh-php-dev-helper/.docs/update_option.md

 php-tests --update=develop
 ```

 > Note: update function considers `master` or `develop` versions as latest.
-To update later to numbered version you should use option `--update=<version-number>`.
+To update later to a numbered version you should use the option `--update=<version-number>`.
 Simple `--update` won't work as you expect.